Toward Storage-Aware Learning with Compressed Data An Empirical Exploratory Study on JPEG

-Under such storage constraints, managing excessive data accumulation typically involves two complementary strategies: (1) controlling the \textit{quantity} of stored data and (2) improving its \textit{quality}.
+Such storage constraints motivate the development of strategies for managing excessive data accumulation.
+In previous works, typically two complementary strategies are involved: (1) controlling the \textit{quantity} of stored data and (2) improving its \textit{quality}.
 Quantity-focused approaches prune samples to reduce dataset size, with early methods relying on static heuristics to discard less informative data~\cite{shin2022fedbalancer}.
 However, the limited adaptability of such heuristics has led to more dynamic techniques, including uncertainty-based and representative sampling~\cite{sener2017active}.
 Quality-focused approaches, on the other hand, aim to compress individual samples, often using lossy schemes that allow controlled information loss for substantial storage savings~\cite{wang2022memory}.
 In practice, these two strategies are interdependent, and addressing them in isolation is rarely sufficient for optimal performance.

 Given these two orthogonal approaches, in practical applications, storage constraints are not governed by a single factor but rather by a complex interplay between data quantity and quality.
-For any given storage budget, a fundamental trade-off exists as one can store a large volume of low-quality (highly compressed) data, or a smaller set of high-quality (less compressed) data.
-Despite this reality, the majority of existing research has tended to address these dimensions in isolation, focusing on either sample reduction (quantity) or compression techniques (quality) without considering their combined effect.
-To the best of our knowledge, this work is among the first to systematically characterize two underexplored aspects: first, the impact of storage limitations on the model training, and second, the critical need to balance data quality and quantity to optimize learning outcomes under such constraints.
+For any given storage budget, a fundamental trade-off exists: one can either store a large volume of low-quality (highly compressed) data or a smaller set of high-quality (less compressed) data.
+However, despite the growing prevalence of storage-limited on-device learning, existing studies have rarely examined how this trade-off concretely influences model performance.
+Prior efforts have treated sample reduction (quantity)~\cite{sener2017active,paul2021deep} and compression (quality)~\cite{ghazvinian2019impact, mandelli2020training} as independent problems, overlooking their coupled effects on learning dynamics.
+Motivated by this overlooked yet practically decisive challenge, this work takes a first step toward systematically characterizing how storage constraints shape learning behavior.
+Specifically, our objective is to investigate (1) the impact of storage limitations on model training and (2) the necessity of balancing data quality and quantity to optimize learning outcomes under such constraints.